jobyh/tool_jasmine/README.md

 ## Spec Location
 Depending on what you're developing / buy-in from stakeholders you may or may not wish to include Jasmine specs in your LMS repository.
 To accommodate both scenarios specs may be placed in the following directories:

-- Any plugin under `tests/behat/fixtures/jasmine`
+- Any plugin under `tests/behat/fixtures/jasmine/`
-- In tool_jasmine `admin/tool/jasmine/tests/behat/fixtures/jasmine/<frankenstyle_componentname>`
+- In tool_jasmine under `admin/tool/jasmine/tests/behat/fixtures/jasmine/<frankenstyle_componentname>/`

 The first approach is intended where specs are to be committed into the main LMS repository.
 The second so that all tests can be stored in a standalone fork of tool\_jasmine which can be dropped in for testing when required.
 If for some reason both are used then the spec in tool\_jasmine is given precedence.